chenhsuanlin/inverse-compositional-STN/README.md

 --------------------------------------

 ### Prerequisites
-You would need to have TensorFlow (r0.10+) installed.
+You would need to have SciPy and TensorFlow (r0.10+) installed.
 Please refer to the TensorFlow documentation (https://www.tensorflow.org/) for instructions on installation/configuration.

 ### Running the code
 The code is compatible with both Python2.7 (`python`) and Python3 (`python3`).